italoosorio/SilkBuilder-Doc/how_to/content_template.md

 The data-biding with the HTML content is done in the template using curly brackets "{ }" or double curly brackets "{{ }}," containing the name of the property to be displayed.

-A simple data binding sample could be by using a silk:Column to display a cell containing the firstName property of the selected record in the DataProvider.
+A simple data binding sample could be by using silk:Column to display a cell containing the firstName property of the selected record in the DataProvider.

 ```xml
 <silk:Column>{firstName}</silk:Column>
 ```

-A little more elaborated sample could include more data in the cell.
+A slightly more elaborate sample could include more data in the cell.

 ```xml
 <silk:Column>